zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

 #### -name

-the name of the Erlang node (default: "riak`127.0.0.1")
+the name of the Erlang node (default: "riak@127.0.0.1")

-The default value, `riak`127.0.0.1` will work for running Riak locally, but for distributed (multi-node) use, the value after the "`" should be changed to the IP address of the machine on which the node is running.
+The default value, `riak@127.0.0.1` will work for running Riak locally, but for distributed (multi-node) use, the value after the "`" should be changed to the IP address of the machine on which the node is running.

 If you have properly-configured DNS, the short-form of this name can be used (for example: "riak").
-The name of the node will then be "riak`Host.Domain".
+The name of the node will then be "riak@Host.Domain".

 #### -setcookie